 ACES Tech will not accomplish its mission without the genuine and continuous support of our students' parents.
 When actively engaged with schools, parents can be a vital partner in student success throughout the K-12 educational process.
 Parents are naturally each student's first teacher and thus have a heavy amount of influence on each student's attitude towards education.
 They also have unparalleled authority and influence over areas that keep students on track for college and career readiness.
 Parents can ensure that students attend school regularly, respect their teachers and peers, complete assignments, and participate in activities and events.
-Students with involved parents, no matter what their income or background, are more likely to earn higher grades and test scores, enroll in higher-level programs, be promoted, pass their classes, earn credits, attend school regularly, have better social skills, show improved behavior, and graduate and go on to postsecondary education.
-All of these examples demonstrate the ways in which parents can support the ACES Tech mission of preparing all students for college and career.
-The research based benefits give us just reason for maximizing parental involvement and providing structures which facilitate various forms of parental involvement.
+Students with involved parents, no matter what their income or background, are more likely to earn higher grades and test scores, enroll in higher-level programs, be promoted, pass their classes, earn credits, attend school regularly, have better social skills, show improved behavior, and graduate and go on to postsecondary education.61 All of these examples demonstrate the ways in which parents can support the ACES Tech mission of preparing all students for college and career.
+The research based benefits give us just reason for maximizing parental involvement.